search

 The required margin is offset only for hedging positions within the same account

-Only when you open opposing positions within the same Exness account will the required margin for the "buy" and "sell" positions be offset.The required margin is the amount of margin needed to execute a trade.
-For example, if opening a long position requires a margin of 500 yen, the margin required to open an opposite position with the same lot size within the same account will be offset by the long position, resulting in a margin of 0 yen.
+Only when you open hedging positions within the same Exness account will the margin requirements for "buy" and "sell" positions be offset.The required margin is the amount of margin required for a trade.
+For example, if opening a long position requires a margin of 500 yen, the margin required to open an opposite position of the same lot size within the same account will be offset by the long position, resulting in a margin of 0 yen.
 On MT4 (MetaTrader 4) and MT5 (MetaTrader 5), the margin field itself will be hidden (on the MT4 mobile app, it will display "Margin: 0").

 両建て取引時の証拠金表示